 Thirteen years ago today my eighteen-year-old sister’s life ended.
 Wow…that is hard to type.

 While I will never understand God’s plans and thoughts (Is 55:8-9), He gives me “kisses on the cheek” to make it more bearable.
 The story below is one of these kisses.
 It is a two part blog story that happened two years ago.
-I pray that you will take the time to read and share our personal story of beauty from ashes.
+I pray that you will take the time to read this post from 2011 and share this personal story of beauty from ashes.

 Sometimes it hits and it hits hard.
 Smacking me on the face when I least expect it.
 When I think I am “healed” and “doin’ well.”
 Wham!

 Today was the day.
 I woke up from a round of horrific dreams.
 The kind that feel so real that you spend the day thinking your dream truly occurred the day before.
 Not sure if this is what caused them but one week from today will mark 11 years.
 Eleven years from the date that my first life ended and my second life started.
 Sounds a little freaky but it is so true.
 I think of my life as two lives put together – the 22 years with my sister and then the 11 years without.
 At the very moment that my Dad told me the heart-ripping news that my sister was gone, the Grand Canyon swooped in and cut my life in half.

 As I journey through this second life, I never know when it is going to hit.
 Grief.
 Will it be something that someone says?
 Tears.
 Will it be something that I see that reminds me of my little sis?
 Pain.
 Maybe the heaviness will occur because of some graphic dream that causes me to hope sleep doesn’t come for a long time.